Best High Protein Meals Under 500 Calories in Australia - Ranked 2026

 Frequently asked questions

-- What is the best high protein ready meal in Australia 2026?
+- What is the best protein ready meal in Australia for 2026?

-- The best high protein ready meal in Australia for 2026 is the Coles Perform Build Beef Ragu Bolognese, which tops our rankings with a Protein Score of 10.0.
-It delivers a solid 11.1g of protein per 100g and keeps sugars low.
-It shares the top spot with its sibling, the Coles Perform Chicken Lemon Pepper, making the Coles Perform range a standout in Australian supermarkets for nutritionally-balanced ready meals.
+- The best protein ready meal in Australia for 2026 is the Coles Perform Build Beef Ragu Bolognese, which tops our rankings with a Protein Score of 10.0.
+It delivers a solid 11.1g of protein per 100g in a complete meal format.
+It shares the top spot with its sibling, the Coles Perform Chicken Lemon Pepper, making the Coles Perform range a standout for anyone looking for a high-quality, convenient protein source from the supermarket.

-- Is My Muscle Chef better than Youfoodz for high protein meals?
+- Is Youfoodz a good brand for protein ready meals?

 - How much protein is in FroPro pizza?